Socialist Unity Party of New Zealand

-The Socialist Unity Party was one of the better-known communist parties in New Zealand.
+The Socialist Unity Party of New Zealand was one of the better-known communist parties in New Zealand.
 It had a certain amount of influence in the trade union movement, but never won seats in Parliament.

 The Socialist Unity Party was founded in 1966 as a splinter group of the Communist Party.
 The Communist Party had been bitterly divided by the Sino-Soviet Split, a dispute between the Soviet Union under Nikita Khrushchev and China under Mao Zedong.
 The party eventually decided to take China's side.
 Shortly afterwards, a number of the more prominent supporters of the Soviet position, such as Ken Douglas, George Jackson and Bill Andersen, established the Socialist Unity Party.
 The Socialist Unity Party retained ideological and political links to the Soviet Union for most of its existence.

 The Socialist Unity Party's association with the Soviet government drew considerable criticism from mainstream politicians.
 In 1980, the Soviet ambassador to New Zealand, Vsevolod Sofinsky, was expelled after allegedly giving $10,000 to a member of the Socialist Unity Party.
 In 1987, another Soviet diplomat, Sergei Budnik, was ordered to leave the country by Prime Minister David Lange for his alleged involvement with the party.

 At the same time, the Socialist Unity Party was strongly condemned by other communist groups, which accused it of not following "true" communism and of collaborating with capitalists.
 The Socialist Unity Party's most well known leader, Ken Douglas, was also criticised by hardliners for the comparatively moderate position he took within the trade union movement.